 The intent of this project is to rehydrate wetlands, improve water quality on an incidental basis, and provide water storage on the Seminole Tribe's Big Cypress Basin Reservation.
 The project's original design included irrigation cells to provide stormwater protection and water storage for agricultural irrigation; water resource areas that receive stormwater discharges to facilitate nutrient settling and nutrient uptake by vegetation to improve water quality and to improve the hydroperiod of wetlands adversely affected by the close proximity of major drainage/irrigation canals; and pump stations, canals, and culverts for local irrigation and drainage.
-The initial design called for six irrigation cells in Basin 1, two irrigation cells in Basin 2, two irrigation cells in Basin 3, and one irrigation of Basin 1, these features were eliminated from the design for Basins 2, 3, and 4.
+The initial design called for six irrigation cells in Basin 1, two irrigation cells in Basin 2, two irrigation cells in Basin 3, and one irrigation cell in Basin 4.
+Because of high soil porosity and seepage rates from the irrigation cells noted after completion of Basin 1, these features were eliminated from the design for Basins 2, 3, and 4.
 The irrigation cells in Basin 1 currently provide stormwater attenuation and some incidental water quality benefits from the settling of nutrients.
 Construction was completed on Basins 1, 2, and 4; Basin 3 features will not be constructed and were removed from the project.
 Federal expenditures on the project have reached the per project federal funding cap set by Congress for the Critical Projects Program under which this project was authorized.
 As a result, the Seminole Tribe of Florida has been responsible for 100% of the costs to complete the project.